mactavishz/kuerzen/README.md

   - `DOCKER_INFLUXDB_INIT_ADMIN_TOKEN` - The admin token for the influxdb database.
 - miscellaneous:
   - `KUERZEN_DB_URL` - The database connection url for the shortener service
+  - `ANALYTICS_DB_URL` - The database connection url for the analytics service
   - `KUERZEN_HOST` - The host for the application

 ### Start the services